Boost language attainment with a modern language assistant

-Language assistants give your school the opportunity to broaden students' understanding of the world, improve their language skills and increase their cultural awareness.
+Language assistants give your school the opportunity to broaden students' understanding of the world around them, improve their language skills and increase their cultural awareness.

 Make a real difference

-All our language assistants are dedicated educators who will make a real difference to language learning in your school.
+Our language assistants are cultural ambassadors who will make a real difference to language learning in your school.

-As well as providing invaluable support for teachers, in a primary school a Language Assistant can:
+In addition to providing invaluable support for teachers, in a primary school a language assistant can:

 - help to implement government policy on language learning.

 A language assistant will provide the cultural awareness and language learning skills that can only be gained from a native speaker.
-Because they are native speakers, their language is authentic and up to date.
-Hosting an assistant can also support the building of international partnerships and enable your school to apply for the Foundation International School Award.
+Hosting an assistant can also support the building of international partnerships - by hosting a language assistant a school is automatically eligible for Level 1 of the Foundation International School Award.